peteroupc/CBOR/docs/PeterO.ExtendedDecimal.md

 The mantissa and exponent format preserves trailing zeros in the number's value.
 This may give rise to multiple ways to store the same value.
 For example, 1.00 and 1 would be stored differently, even though they have the same value.
 In the first case, 100 * 10^-2 (100 with decimal point moved left by 2), and in the second case, 1 * 10^0 (1 with decimal point moved 0).

-This class also supports values for negative zero, not-a-number (NaN) values, and infinity.Negative zero is generally used when a negative number is rounded to 0; it has the same mathematical value as positive zero.Infinity is generally used when a non-zero number is divided by zero, or when a very high number can't be represented in a given exponent range.Not-a-number is generally used to signal errors.
+This class also supports values for negative zero, not-a-number (NaN) values, and infinity.
+Negative zero is generally used when a negative number is rounded to 0; it has the same mathematical value as positive zero.
+Infinity is generally used when a non-zero number is divided by zero, or when a very high number can't be represented in a given exponent range.Not-a-number is generally used to signal errors.

 This class implements the General Decimal Arithmetic Specification version 1.70: `http://speleotrove.com/decimal/decarith.html`